What is Tag Gateway?

 <!-- New: Through your domain (not blocked) -->

-If your site is hosted on Cloudflare Pages, you can use Functions to proxy without a separate Worker.
+If your site is hosted on Cloudflare Pages, use Functions to proxy without a separate Worker.

 Step 1: Create the Function